Blue-Net-Reflections-LLC/voter-ai-chat/design/ga-voter-registration/ga-reg-requirements.md

 *   **Upserts:** Use an "upsert" mechanism (insert or update on conflict) based on the unique `voter_registration_number`.
 *   **Batching:** Process and upsert data in batches of **500 rows** to improve performance.
 *   **Data Transformation:**
-    *   **County Code Lookup:** Derive `county_code` from the `County` column using the map in `lib/voter/query/voter-lookup-values/county_code.ts`, handling potential mismatches (e.g., spacing, case) as done in the voter history import.
+    *   **County Code Lookup:** Derive `county_code` (3-digit FIPS) from the `County` column.
+    *   **District Normalization:** Apply padding and FIPS prepending as follows:
+        *   Congressional: Pad number to 2 digits, prepend '13'.
+        *   State Senate: Pad number to 3 digits, prepend '13'.
+        *   State House: Pad number to 3 digits, prepend '13'.
+        *   County Commission: Pad number to 3 digits.
+        *   School Board: Pad number to 3 digits.
+        *   Treat non-numeric district inputs as `NULL` during normalization.
     *   **Zip Code Normalization:** Truncate or parse `Residence Zipcode` and `Mailing Zipcode` values to store only the first 5 digits.
+Treat invalid/empty results as `NULL`.
     *   **Date Parsing:** Parse date strings (MM/DD/YYYY) into `DATE` format.
+Treat invalid/empty results as `NULL`.
+    *   **Null Handling:** Convert empty strings from the CSV to `NULL` for other non-transformed fields.
-*   **Error Handling:** If a row has missing essential data (like `Voter Registration Number`) or cannot be processed due to invalid formats (like unparseable dates or zip codes), skip the row and log a warning indicating the row data and the reason for skipping.
+*   **Error Handling:** If a row has missing essential data (like `Voter Registration Number`, `County`) or cannot be processed due to invalid formats resulting in `NULL` for required derived codes (like `county_code`), skip the row and log a warning indicating the row data and the reason for skipping.
 Continue processing the rest of the file.
 *   **Script Execution:** The script should be runnable via `pnpm` similar to other import scripts defined in `package.json`.

 As the system starts to get exposure, we most likely will need to import new districts / counties, or even a state level import